The Rational Basis® of Happiness Podcast

 The Selfish Path to Romance.
 Download chapter one for free at DrKenner.com.

 Thomas, welcome to the show.
-Thank you.

 You have a question about bipolar?

 Yes, ma'am.
-I'm supposed to be taking my second parenting Capacity Assessment, and the first one, the psychologist who did it, went ahead and said I was bipolar.
-And I was wondering, can a parenting Capacity Assessment actually determine whether a person is bipolar or not?
+I'm supposed to be taking my second Parenting Capacity Assessment, and the first one, the psychologist who did it went ahead and said I was bipolar.
+And I was wondering, can a Parenting Capacity Assessment actually determine whether a person is bipolar or not?

 Was this a clinical psychologist that determined that?

 Yes, ma'am.
-She went ahead.
-I don’t want to give her name out.
+She went ahead?I don't want to give her name out.

-You don’t need to do that, yeah.
+No, you don't need to do that.

-Okay, my guess is you've already looked up what bipolar is, because it's a label.
-So you know that it’s this sense of, you know, I’m great, I’m on top of the world, and it’s a sense of inflated self-esteem.
-But it’s not genuine self-esteem; it’s kind of a put-your-thumbs-under-your-armpits sense of grandiosity, and you become more talkative.
-Of course, I sound like that right now, but more talkative and engaging in activities that perhaps are sexual activities or buying sprees or very foolish business investments.
-So it looks like it’s goal-directed action, but it’s very much off course—going to hurt you, but it feels good in the moment.
-Is that part of what’s been going on in your life?
+Okay.
+My guess is you've already looked up what bipolar is, because it's a label.
+So you know that it's this sense of, ?I'm great, I'm on top of the world,? and it's a sense of inflated self-esteem.
+But it's not genuine self-esteem.
+It's kind of a put-your-thumbs-under-your-armpits sense of grandiosity.
+And you become more talkative?of course I sound like that right now?but more talkative, and you just are engaging in activities that perhaps are sexual activities or buying sprees or very foolish business investments.
+So it looks like it's goal-directed action, but it's very much off course.
+It's going to hurt you, but it feels good in the moment.

 Have you ever been diagnosed before?